AAFC-Bioinfo-AAC/quick-start-guide/README.md

 Make a template repo?
 This would be best, but will our users have premium accounts?
 So guidelines are in main repo and template documents are in template repo.
 //Do we want some sort of chat group on teams or something?
 Like the nf-core slack community.
 Could offload some of the work from the core catalogue team
 //Pipeline proposal form?
 //main and dev branches. main requires pull request, enforcing review by core catalogue member.
+Will need different admin permissions and general permissions

 ## Getting started